 2 Extension of Leave of Absence: Students may apply for an extension of leave of absence if they have not applied for the maximum 3 semesters of leave of absence.
 Students can extend their leave of absence by 1 semester each.
-Students can apply online through "Applications" in the KDI School Members website.
+Students can apply online through "School Register" in the KDI School MIS System.